yukoba/nd4j/getstarted.md

 If you don't have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 The download will vary by operating system.
 For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after *jdk-7u* increments with each update).
 It will look something like this:

-		Mac OS X x64 185.94 MB -  jdk-7u67-macosx-x75.dmg
+		Mac OS X x64 185.94 MB -  jdk-7u79-macosx-x75.dmg

 ## <a id="scala">Scala</a>

-### What it is

 Scala is an object-oriented langauge like Java with a strong static type system and it runs on teh JVM.
 The difference is that it has functional programming features similar to Scheme and Haskell and its structure keeps programs consice.
 You can use Java libraries with Scala.

-### Why you need Scala

-We provide a [Scala API](http://nd4j.org/scala.html).)
+We provide a [Scala API](http://nd4j.org/scala.html).
 There are neural net examples you can run written in Scala, and it is requried for Spark implementation.

-### Is Scala already installed?
+### Installing Scala

 To test which version of Java you have (and whether you have it at all), type the following into your command line:

 		scala -version

-### Installing Scala

 In order to install Scala, checkout this [link](http://www.scala-lang.org/download/2.10.4.html).